green-api/green-api-postman-collection/README.md

 # Green API - Postman Collection

 This is a Postman collection of [Green API](https://green-api.com/).
+It provides access to the WhatsApp API to send and receive messages and media by HTTP-API requests.
 The provided environment contains the list of variables referenced by the API collection.

 See docs for usage.
 https://green-api.com/docs/